SAFEHR-data/flowehr.io/_pages/overview.md

 # High Level Design

-Our tech stack is opinionated but modular and flexible enough to accommodate multiple use cases and adapt to local needs.
+Our open-source tech stack is opinionated but modular and flexible enough to accommodate multiple use cases and adapt to local needs.
-We are open-source first & foremost.

 <a href="/assets/images/FlowEHR-diagram.png">
  <img id="diagram" src="/assets/images/FlowEHR-diagram.png" alt="FlowEHR"  />